Virginia Van Wie: Golf career

 In 1926, Van Wie beat the national champion, Glenna Collett, for the East Coast Florida championship and began a string of three Chicago District golf titles.
 At the 1928 and 1930 U.S. Women's Amateurs, Van Wie lost in the finals to Glenna Collett.
 In the 1929 event, she tied for the medal for lowest score in the qualifying rounds.

 U.S. Women's Amateur

 Van Wie broke through to national fame in 1932, when she beat Collett for the first of her three consecutive national amateur titles.
 After winning her final championship in 1934, and based on her performance for the entire year, she earned the 1934 Associated Press Female Athlete of the Year and was proclaimed the "world's greatest female golfer."

 Curtis Cup

 Van Wie was a member of the American team that won the first Curtis Cup played at the Wentworth Golf Club in England in 1932 and was part of the team that won it again in 1934.

-Later life

 Van Wie retired in 1935 without defending her national title, and then taught golf in the Chicago area for more than thirty years.